JeffreyBLewis/gpuideal/README.md

 ## R package implementing MCMC estimation of the two-parameter IRT model on NVIDIA GPUs

 ## News
 We pushed a new version of the code on July 11, 2019.
-We think all of the instructions below are still good, but we have not recently tried to deploy on EC2.
-Please let me know if you run into trouble.  **While this code has been tested extensively, this package remains experimental**.
+I have confirmed the EC2 install and run instructions below function as of August 19, 2019.
+Please let me know if you run into trouble.
+Several users have asked about installing this package under Windows.
+At the moment, installing under windows will require you to build the CUDA source for the shared library manually or writing your own Makefile or configure script.
+If you write a build script for Windows please make a pull request.  **While this code has been tested extensively, this package remains experimental**.

 ## Install
 Requires CUDA support to estimate [Clinton, Jackman, and River's (2004)](https://www.cs.princeton.edu/courses/archive/fall09/cos597A/papers/ClintonJackmanRivers2004.pdf) IDEAL model.